 Risk Factors: Some conditions, such as a traumatic spinal cord injury, are more likely to cause spasticity than other types, like stroke.

-History and Symptoms: After a spinal or brain injury, at first the muscles may be limp and weak, but then tighten up.
+History and Symptoms: After a spinal or brain injury, at first the muscles may be limp and weak, but then tighten up over time.
 When the tightness does not go away it can cause other problems with movement, posture, balance, and doing everyday tasks.
 Spasticity may also cause pain or sleep problems.
+Spasticity can affect your whole body or just a few parts.

-Physical Exam: Your physician will test how well you can move your arms and legs and whether certain movements make your muscles tighten up.
+Physical Exam: Your physician will test how well you can move your arms and legs.
+They will also test how tight your muscle are and whether certain movements make your muscles tighten up more.

 Diagnostic Process: There are no blood tests for spasticity.
-Xrays or other types of imaging may be used to rule out broken bones or problems with circulation.
+X-rays or other types of imaging may help look for broken bones or blood clots in your arms or legs that can make spasticity worse.
 A test called EMG (electromyography) can show if the problem is in the nerves or the muscles.

 Other Resources for Patients and Families: Family members can help patients with stretching and other exercises to increase flexibility.
 If patients need help moving about or getting up and down, family members can learn the best ways to help.